Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 * To allow SAML-authenticated users to find group memberships, configure the Base DN in your AD configuration, even if you don't use POSIX attributes.

 * Ensure that your SAML Identity Provider (IdP) is linked to the same AD.
 An _identity provider_ (such as OneLogin, Okta, Duo, or an on-premises instance) is a system that authenticates users to a system (for instance, by using passwords).

   Typically, an IT department manages an IdP centrally and the IdP is linked with AD.
 Before you can enable SSO, your IT department must register a new Service Provider (SP) in your IdP.
 A _service provider_ is the server which users access, in this case a Qumulo cluster.

   {% include note.html content="You can use trusts, as long as the Base DN covers all users that might require access to your cluster." %}

 * Configure your IdP to return AD User Principal Names (UPNs, for example `alice@example.com`) or email addresses as Name IDs.
 A _name ID_ is an identifier for an authenticated user.
 Typically, a Name ID uses the email format.

-## Configuration
+## To Configure SAML SSO for Your Qumulo Cluster
 Configuring SAML SSO requires coordination between the cluster administrator and the organization's SSO administrator.

 The cluster administrator reaches out to the SSO administrator asking to create a SAML integration for the cluster.